kimamula/typedoc-markdown-theme/README.md

 ## What does it look like?

-You can see an example output at 'example' dir.
+You can see an example output at [examples dir](https://github.com/kimamula/typedoc-markdown-theme/tree/master/examples).